 Our main challenge hasn’t been that people were slacking off, but that they still wanted to finish off day-to-day tasks on a Friday.
 That’s why below you’ll find a series of suggestions for helping everyone make most of their last day of their workweek.

-Tips for making Mighty Fridays really do the trick
+Tips for making Mighty Fridays work

-Over the years of having Mighty Fridays we’ve found these tips pretty helpful:
+Over the years of having Mighty Fridays, we’ve found these tips pretty helpful:

-The one thing: make Friday different, make it free(ish)
+The one thing: Make Friday different – make it free(ish)!

 Implement Mighty Fridays by encouraging everyone around you to do their weekly review and later inspire them to focus on their personal development.
 Both of these things will significantly improve the level of execution in your team each week.
-I assure you that you’ll feel like you’re achieving much more in just four days of a highly focused week than you’ve ever done in traditional five.
+I assure you that you’ll feel like you’re achieving much more in just four days of a highly-focused week than you’ve ever done in the traditional five.
 You’ll also have more joy at work as a bonus.
 And who doesn’t like bonuses?

 World Economic Forum: These companies all experimented with a 4-day week.
 Here’s what happened. ↩